nikitasharma1203/nikitasharma1203/README.md

 Combines **data analytics**, **product management**, and **game theory** to simulate pricing decisions, demand capture, profitability, and retaliation risk for a new market entrant.
 A data-driven strategy project using NYC Taxi data to analyze demand, pricing, and competitive behavior in a platform-dominated market.
 Streamlit, featuring interactive sliders and tools for strategic what-if analysis.

 🔗 https://github.com/nikitasharma1203/Market_Entry_Strategy-_Using_Game-_Theory

 ---

 ### Employee Productivity Optimization Dashboard
 A dashboard-focused analysis of workforce productivity, task patterns, and performance metrics.

 🔗 https://github.com/nikitasharma1203/employee_productivity_optimization-dashboard

 ---

 ### Logistics Database Management System
 An end-to-end logistics database built with PostgreSQL, supported by SQL analytics and a Streamlit interface.

 🔗 https://github.com/nikitasharma1203/logistic-database-management-system

 ---

 ### Caffeine Consumption Analysis (ML)
 A statistical and ML-based exploration of student caffeine consumption patterns and trends.

 🔗 https://github.com/nikitasharma1203/caffeine-consumption-ml-app

 ---

-## A bit more about me
+## Anddd
 I’m currently pursuing an **M.Sc. in Data Science** and actively building projects around customer analytics, operational data, and applied machine learning.

 I like working at the intersection of **analysis and communication**: figuring out what the data is saying and then explaining it clearly.